Research

 The two-year cash-rate gap is the single cleanest driver of every G10 cross.
 This piece explains why the swap-implied differential (not the spot-rate gap) is what matters, how carry decomposes into hedged and unhedged components, and why the 2026 yen carry has been the trade of the year.

-Gold lost the four-thousand handle on the day the 10-year rallied 2.7% on the week and the dollar gave back a touch.
-Both moves should have helped the metal; gold broke down anyway.
+Gold printed a $4,002 intraday low before recovering to a $4,015 close, on the day the 10-year rallied 2.7% on the week and the dollar gave back a touch.
+Both moves should have helped the metal; the round number was tested anyway.
 Meanwhile USD/JPY made a new high beyond the post-FOMC peak with the MoF still silent.
-Two breaks, two different stories.
+Two moves, two different stories.

 A plain-English guide to gold as a macro signal.